hyacinthus/gittocos/README.md

-# gittocos
+# Git to COS

-Sync a git repo to tencent cos
+Sync a git repo to tencentyun COS.